What does Volunteering Abroad mean?

 Volunteer projects in Chile

 Chile has become a popular tourist destination in recent years.
-And more and more volunteers are fortunately finding their way to Chile to volunteer abroad.
+Also, more and more volunteers are fortunately finding their way to Chile to collabotare in service learning projects.
 Over the last 15 years (since 2003), Chile Inside has developed a wide range of interesting volunteer projects where you can get involved and make an important contribution to international understanding, animal welfare and nature conservation.
 As part of your volunteer work in Chile, you can participate in projects that help disadvantaged children, seniors or the homeless, or give new hope to people with disabilities.
 There is also a great deal of need for animal welfare projects, especially for stray dogs and cats, but also for wild animals.
 In the nature and environmental programs you support the preservation of native flora and fauna.

 Accommodations for our volunteers differs depending on the volunteer project.
 Many volunteer places, such as volunteering in social work or in animal shelters, are located in the capital Santiago de Chile or in other major cities.
 In these cases, volunteers live in single rooms with / without meals in so-called homestays, i.e. in rented rooms in private households.
 Internet is always included, and good transport and safe residential area is given.